LinkedInLearning/automating-document-processing-with-ai-in-aws-3995194/README.md

-# COURSENAME
+# Automating Document Processing with AI in AWS
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Automating Document Processing with AI in AWS`.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+## Course Decription

+Unlock the power of AI-driven automation with intelligent document processing in AWS.
+This course equips you with the skills to design and implement advanced document processing workflows using AWS AI services like Textract, Comprehend, and Step Functions.
+Learn to seamlessly integrate these services with tools such as Step Functions, Lambda, and DynamoDB, creating scalable, automated pipelines.
+Master strategies to build secure and cost-effective AI workflows, including robust security measures, governance practices, and cost optimization.
+Whether you're an AWS professional or a solutions architect, this course can help you elevate your ability to process documents intelligently and efficiently.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions